Stress consumes excessive key vitamins and minerals. If you don’t replace them with the right foods and supplements, anxiety and stress can worsen.

 You’re may be thinking that you’ll have to take a handful of supplements every day for stress and anxiety relief, but that’s not always necessary.

 The simplest way to get started on a regimen of stress-busting vitamins is to take a comprehensive multivitamin-mineral supplement.

-With a good multi, you’ll meet the recommended amount of many of the above nutrients.
+With a good multi, you’ll meet the recommended amount of most of the above nutrients.